kklsy109/EDA-House-Price/README.md

 I analyzed the factors influencing housing prices from two perspectives:

-1) The impact of market factors on housing prices:
+a) The impact of market factors on housing prices:
 I created a chart combining histograms and line graphs to observe the differences in housing prices across different regions.

 ![](https://github.com/kklsy109/Kaggle-House-Price-Solution/blob/main/Pictures/2.png)